stirnim/lying-nsec/README.md

 Domain List:

-You need to create a list of domains to test.
+First, you need to create a list of domains to test.
 If you test all DNSSEC signed domains from a TLD zone you can create a list of DNSSEC signed domains as following:

 ```bash